Unknown's avatar

 MAPPING ABACO: ON THE MAP IN 1702

 In the Old World, 1702 was a turbulent year politically, royally, and militarily.
 Treaties made were broken; new treaties were made.
-Queen Anne succeeded to the throne after William III died of complications after falling off his horse.
+Queen Anne succeeded to the throne of England after William III died of complications after falling off his horse.
 Anne went on to have 17 children, any one of whom would have secured the succession, but the extraordinary and sad fact is that none survived beyond childhood.
 In the New World, English troops were abroad, attacking St Augustine in (then-Spanish) Florida.

 Map of the Bahama Islands - Samuel Thornton - c1702